 |The location of debug.keystore is installation-dependent.
 It can be found from Eclipse by selecting Window > Preferences > Android > Build, which should give a window with a field displaying the path to debug.keystore.
 On my Linux system, it is at /home/guidry/.android/debug.keystore.|

 -XX:MaxPermSize=1024m -Xms512m -Xmx1024m(the numbers represent MB of allocated memory).
 Save the file and restart Eclipse.

 Eclipse has a number of editors, and the configuration for them can be rather obscure.

 If you use version control software like SVN (and you should use version control if you do anything extensive), there may be some special issues associated with the internal file management of Eclipse in its build cycle.

-(svn propedit svn:ignore .) to permanently remove the bin and gen directories from version control and commit this change.
+svn propedit svn:ignore .to permanently remove the bin and gen directories from version control and commit this change to the repository.
 DO NOT UNDER ANY CIRCUMSTANCE COMMIT THE bin DIRECTORY TO THE REPOSITORY.

 Use of the Subclipse plugin has also been recommended to manage these issues, but I have not tried it.